MichaelVolk94/portfolio/README.md

 # Michael Volk's MTM6201 portfolio

 # Project Description
-Welcome to my web portfolio, I have created this portfolio as part pf the Web Development II course in which we learned about advance CSS and Bootstrap.
+Welcome to my web portfolio, I have created this portfolio as part of the Web Development II course in which we learned about advance CSS and Bootstrap.
 I built this portfolio based on my design on UX I course where we learned about....

+# Challenges
+Taking the design and breaking it down to smaller chunks was challenging for me...
+Especially when I had to do it in such a short timeframe.

+# Lessons Learned
+I learned how to create functional buttons and created individual pages for them without problem.
+I also learned to be more comfortable with the material I'm given.

 ## Frameworks and Libraries
 - [Bootstrap] (https://getbootstrap.com/)